pulumi/registry/README.md

 Be sure to remove the `replace` line before you commit.

-### Linking to pages that don't exist in this repository
+### Linking to pages that aren't in this repository

 If you want to link to a page that exists on https://pulumi.com but not in this repository, you can still use a [Hugo `relref`](https://gohugo.io/content-management/shortcodes/#ref-and-relref) in the usual way -- you'll just need to make sure the path you're linking to does exist (or will exist by the time you merge your change).
 For example, to add a link pointing to the [Pulumi CLI documentation](https://www.pulumi.com/docs/reference/cli/) (which does not exist in this repository), you'd use: